 20. PERSONAL PROPERTY AND ABANDONMENT

-The Office shall, without liability, have the right to donate, destroy, or discard of any personal property left or abandoned on the premises three (3) days after a semester ends and/or three (3) days once the Spring semester begins for any resident who had left any personal belongings in the halls over Winter break.
+The Office shall, without liability, have the right to donate, destroy, or discard of any personal property left or abandoned on the premises three (3) days after a semester ends and/or three (3) days once the Spring semester begins for any resident who failed to remove all personal belongings in the halls over Winter break.
 During such a period, the College, Governing Board, Residential Life Office, and its officers, employees, and agents will not be responsible for loss, damage, or theft of the property.

 21. CONTRACT CHANGES